 Finally, a risk assessment is also be required if, following the end of an investigation, a complaint against a member of staff is fully or partially upheld but the staff member remains in post.
 Provisions required may include ongoing support for complainants, no-contact orders to ensure the safety of complainant(s), and other strategies to ensure that the complainant is not further disadvantaged through having brought forward a complaint and is able to remain within their degree course if they wish to.

 - Investigating disclosures or third party reports in the absence of a formal complaint

 This is a crucial issue for addressing staff sexual misconduct because, as a large body of research on sexual violence shows, the majority of people do not report their experiences, and there are particular risks to reporting staff members within one’s own institution (Bull and Rye, 2018; National Union of Students, 2018).
 As a result, the situation can exist where many people are aware of sexual misconduct occurring, but no formal report has been received.
 Institutions must address this problem in policies.
-The 1752 Group will shortly be publishing a briefing note together with our legal partner McAllister Olivarius on this topic.
-In addition, in our disciplinary process guidance we have advised that third party (bystander) reports should have the potential to trigger an investigation (a revised version of this guidance is due to be published in February 2020).
+The 1752 Group have published a briefing note together with our legal partner McAllister Olivarius on this topic.
+In addition, in our complaints process guidance we have advised that third party (bystander) reports should have the potential to trigger an investigation.
 This is important because, as noted above, institutions’ ‘duty of care’ towards students (and staff) is likely to be tested in the courts in relation to whether the injury was foreseeable.

 In fact, both University College London and Durham University already include the provision for proactive investigations within their policies.
 University College London’s Duty of Care Guidance makes provision for UCL to proactively investigate without receiving a formal report.
 The relevant passage for action to be taken by higher education institutions [HEIs] is in bold: